Fusionmedstaff

 Get your OT license

-Before you can officially work your magic as an almighty and powerful occupational therapist, you have to get licensed.
-The way to do that is by taking the National Board for Certification of Occupational Therapy (NBCOT) Exam.
+Before you can officially work your magic as an almighty and powerful occupational therapist, you have to attain state licensure.
+The way to do that is by taking the National Board for Certification of Occupational Therapy (NBCOT) Exam after completing your occupational therapy program.
 Check out these study tips to pass the test with flying colors.

-After you’ve taken the exam and received a passing grade, submit your results to your state OT licensure board, along with transcripts from your university, an application fee, and the results of a background check.
+After you’ve taken the NBCOT examination and received a passing grade, submit your results to your state licensure board, along with official transcripts from your university, an application fee, and the results of a background check.
 Now that you’re licensed, you can start living your best life as an occupational therapist.
 Pro tip: get your occupational therapy compact license so you can practice your OT skills in multiple states under one license.

 Like what you’re reading?
 You may also like: 10 Most Asked Questions About Travel Therapy with Alyssa Peters, OT